 Several years ago, a popular segment of the Paiute Trail was renamed the Max Reid Trail, recognizing his contributions to its creation and growth.
 But the trail system nearly didn’t happen at all.

-In the late-80s the forest service was shutting down the ATV trails in the area.
+In the late-80s the forest service was shutting down the off-roading trails in the area.
 “They had said, ‘enough of these three-wheelers, we’re closing down the routes,’” says Reid.
 In fact, in the years shortly before returning to the Fishlake National Forest it was Reid himself who, due to their particular danger, was instrumental in getting rid of three-wheelers in the Flagstaff District.
 “We never saw them again,” he says.